bmedina2001/WGU_Portfolio/README.md

+This is to get me started on GitHub and WGU.
+Thank you to the person who put this together.
 # WGU_Portfolio
 (~~This is a portfolio of my work in the MS Data Analysis degree program at Western Governors University.
 This functions both as a demonstration of my work for prospective employers and a resource to students in either program.~~)
 # WGU Portfolio